David Gus Bell

 In addition to his father, Bell's sons David Bell and Mike Bell played in the majors.
+Mike's son, Luke Bell, was drafted in 2019.
 Rico Carty, Frank Robinson, and Leo Cardenas played with both Gus and Buddy Bell.
 Barry Larkin and Norm Charlton played with both Mike and Buddy.
 Eight players played with both Buddy and David Bell.

 - 1972 Topps All-Star Rookie Team

 - 5-time AL All-Star (1973, 1980-1982 & 1984)